 Known for his dedication to producing high-quality work, Santa Clarita journalist and Grammy-nominated producer Stephen K. Peeples is a forward-thinking media veteran whose reporting, writing, editing and production skills and experience extend from print to records, and from radio and TV to the web.

-He is an award-winning radio producer/writer, award-winning website editor, and well-known news and entertainment journalist and TV host in the Santa Clarita Valley, in the northwest corner of Los Angeles County, Calif., half an hour from media centers in Hollywood, Burbank, Beverly Hills, West Los Angeles and Santa Monica.
+He is an award-winning radio producer/writer, award-winning website editor, and well-known news and entertainment journalist, photographer and TV host in the Santa Clarita Valley, in the northwest corner of Los Angeles County, Calif., half an hour from media centers in Hollywood, Burbank, Beverly Hills, West Los Angeles and Santa Monica.

 Peeples also serves as Vice President/New Media for Rare Cool Stuff Unltd., a pop archival company founded by award-winning graphic artist Geoff Gans and specializing in rare books, videos, film and audio files.
 Peeples was project manager and content editorial director of the company’s revamped website in 2014.